offline-trust/security-blanket/docs/docs/getting-started.md

 2. Confirm with each contact that they are willing to be your security blanket.
 Go through the responsibilities and expectations, highlighting the importance of keeping this information safe and confidential.
 3. For each confirmed contact
     - Fill out their [contact setup](./contact-instructions.md) and [test instructions](./contact-test-template.md).
-    - Meet with your contact in person, and physically hand them your blanket with the attached instructions.
+    - Meet with your contact in person, and hand them your blanket with the attached instructions.
     - (Optional) Set a date to run a [test](./contact-test-template.md) and verify the contact can operate the security blanket.

 **Outcome**:
-* Trusted contacts equipped with necessary information to assist in case of emergencies.
-* Security Blanket distributed and ready for use in collaboration with trusted contacts.
+* Security Blanket distributed according to your backup plan and ready for use.
+* Trusted contacts equipped with the security blanket in `Standby Mode`, ready to assist when necessary.

+## Congratulations
+**Your security blanket is set up is complete!** Make sure to read the [maintenance guide](./maintenance.md) to keep it up-to-date.